rihanfarih/Excess-Demand-Method-EDM-/README.md

 ## Introduction
 The Transportation Problem (TP) focuses on minimizing the cost of transporting commodities from multiple suppliers to consumers.
-This project implements a new approach called the Excess Demand Method (EDM), which has been shown to provide a better Initial Basic Feasible Solution (IBFS) compared to traditional methods such as the North-West Corner Method (NWM), Least Cost Method (LCM), and Vogel's Approximation Method (VAM).
+This project implements a new approach called the Excess Demand Method (EDM), which has been shown to provide a better Initial Basic Feasible Solution (IBFS) compared to Supply Selection Method (SSM), Bilqis Chastine Erma method (BCE), Total Opportunity Cost Matrix - Minimal Total (TOCM-MT), Vogel's Approximation Method (VAM), and Juman and Hoque's Method (JHM).

 ## Features
 * **Efficient Calculation**: Provides an efficient way to compute the Initial Basic Feasible Solution (IBFS) for transportation problems.
-* **Comparison with Other Methods**: Includes comparisons with 7 other methods: NWM, LCM, VAM, TDM1, TOCM-MT, JHM, and BCE.
+* **Comparison with Other Methods**: Includes comparisons with 6 other methods: VAM,JHM,TOCM-MT,BCE and SSM.
-* **65 Test Cases**: Tested on 65 numerical problems, demonstrating improved performance in transportation cost minimization.
+* **32 Test Cases**: Tested on 32 numerical problems, demonstrating improved performance in transportation cost minimization.

 ## **Table of Contents**